matevzmihalic/wstcp/README.md

 # WebSocket | TCP

-is a Go library for serving WebSocket or TCP clients on the same connection.
+is a Go library for serving WebSocket or TCP clients on the same listener.
 It can be used as a drop in replacement to add WebSocket support to existing TCP servers.

 It automatically detects WebSocket clients, upgrades them and then takes care of headers and control packets.